avoneshen/Bridge-Calendar-App/README.md

 ## Acknowledgements

 * This would have been impossible without the awesome Tower Bridge Lifts repo by aaparmeggiani - check it out here: https://github.com/aaparmeggiani/tower-bridge-lifts
-* This depends on Google Calendar, available via a modified version of the Google Node API - available here:
+* This depends on Google Calendar, available via a modified version of the Google Node API - [available here] (https://github.com/google/google-api-nodejs-client/#google-apis-nodejs-client).
 * This readme was created from this sample: https://gist.github.com/PurpleBooth/109311bb0361f32d87a2